kayyagari/ballista/README.md

 ## Compiling

-These compilation instructions are written for users not familiar with Rust and Tauri who just want to build and use Catapault.
+These compilation instructions are written for users not familiar with Rust and Tauri who just want to build and use Ballista.

 You should generally follow the Tauri Getting started guide: https://tauri.app/v1/guides/getting-started/prerequisites

-A good reference for how to run builds is the file .github/workflows/build-catapault.yml .
+A good reference for how to run builds is the file .github/workflows/build-ballista.yml .
 If you can replicate the same steps the build pipeline does, then you should have good builds!

 ### MacOS